After January 2023, the new startup law should allow digital nomads to obtain a visa to work in Spain and benefit from reduced rates of income tax.

 Spain is keen to encourage digital nomads, and not just for the tax those nomads will pay, nor the skills they will bring to the country.
 A major factor making the Startup Act acceptable to all the major political parties in Spain is the prospect of re-populating what is known as España Vaciada – or Emptied Spain, those villages that have seen their population move on over the years.
 There are dozens of villages in Spain in terminal decline.

 The new Spanish digital nomad visa is expected to last for 1 year after approval.
-Additionally, under the current proposals, residents holding the visa will be able to renew it for a further 2 years if they continue to the meet the necessary requirements.
+Additionally, under the current proposals, residents holding the visa will be able to renew it for a further 2 years if they continue to the meet the necessary requirements, extendable to 5 years.

 The new Spanish visa for remote workers has been created for foreign employees from Non-European Economic Area (EEA) countries.
 People with EU passports or arriving from Schengen countries can already work remotely in the country for up to 6 months of the year without needing to register officially.